ContainerSSH/containerssh.github.io/docs/advanced/audit/index.md

 <script id="asciicast-vMhS8fMI6tyICWdcszMvKQVFU" src="https://asciinema.org/a/vMhS8fMI6tyICWdcszMvKQVFU.js" async></script>

 !!! note
-    Make sure you enable the `stdout` and `stderr` interceptions otherwise the `asciinema` encoder won't capture anything
+    Make sure you enable the `stdout` and `stderr` interceptions otherwise the `asciinema` encoder won't capture anything.

 !!! warning
     Asciinema is intended for entertainment purposes only and doesn't store all relevant information required for an accurate audit log.